Anyone who knows me knows I love bees. It’s obvious. But I have moments when I wonder if I like beekeeping. Today, for example.

 Trouble is, the weather is nasty.
 It is rainy, windy, thundery, and cold.
 Every time I think it might clear, it just gets worse.
 I’m tired of queens living in my underwear and they’re tired of it too.
 So today, I decided to take a chance and work in the apiary between downpours.
 (Okay, not so bright.)

-I was then hot, sticky, irritated, drenched, stung, and grumpy.
+By then I felt hot, sticky, irritated, drenched, stung, and grumpy.
 Remind me why I do this?
-On the third hive I finally found a queen and snatched her up.
+On the third hive, I finally found a queen and snatched her up.
 I put the hive back together but couldn’t get ten frames into a space where ten frames just came out.
 How does that work?

 That was the moment when I wondered if being a beekeeper is something I really want to do.
 Maybe I should just admire bees from afar and settle for bee art up close.
 I could learn to like bee art.